kyawlin48/kyawlin48/README.md

 - 🔭 I’m currently working on [Covid-19 Prediction/Reporting](https://github.com/kyawlin48)

-- 🌱 I’m currently learning **Azure Cloud DevOps & Cloud Solution Architecture**
+- 🌱 I’m currently preparing **Microsoft Power BI Data Analyst Associate Exam: PL-300**

+- 🚀 I'm also a participant in the **Data Energy Accelerator Program by Shell**, where I'm gaining valuable insights and expertise in data-related energy projects.

-- 👯 I’m looking to collaborate on **Cloud Computing Projects**
+- 👯 I’m looking to collaborate on **Data Reporting and Data Analytics Projects**

-- 🤝 I’m looking for help with **Commercial Cloud Projects**
+- 🤝 I’m looking for help with **Commercial Data Projects**

 - 👨‍💻 All of my projects are available at [Github Projects](https://github.com/kyawlin48/Projects)